tomalamb/tomalamb.github.io/_pages/about.md

 In the past, I used to a be a little better at mathematics and was also breifly a teacher.
 You can find relavent material in the resources section.

-Feel free to reach out by email to chat or discuss anything ML related!
+Feel free to reach out by email to chat or discuss anything ML or mathematics related!